ruchisahota/gaia/v1/doc/documentation.md

 #### `output (external:elemental_identitifable)`

-Returns the OutputData filled with the processor information
+Returns the OutputData filled with the processor information.

 | Characteristics | Value  |
 | -               | -:     |